Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiment Details

 \end{itemize}

-To adhere to the implementations from the works introducing each method, we use full fine-tuning (not LoRA) for RMU, RMU-LAT, RepNoise, TAR, and PB\&J, and LoRA for GradDiff, ELM, RR.
+To adhere to the implementations from the works introducing each method, we use full fine-tuning (not LoRA) for RMU, RMU-LAT, RepNoise, TAR, and K-FADE, and LoRA for GradDiff, ELM, RR.